About the Project

 Trees also improve mental health, support biodiversity, and provide habitats for wildlife.

-• Planting more trees will help adapt our townships to withstand the changing climate.
+• Planting more trees will help our townships to adapt to the changing climate.

 Trees are proven to reduce urban heat, air pollution and noise, while supporting biodiversity and improving stormwater filtration.